g626s/Amazon_Vine_Analysis/README.md

 The next iteration of the analysis was loading the DataFrames into `pgAdmin` and make the connection to oue `AWS RDS` instance.
 Then we loaded the DataFrames that correspond to tables in `pgAdmin` and ran a query to check that the tables have been populated.

+Using our knowledge of PySpark, we then determined if there is any bias towards reviews that were written as part of the Vine program.
+For this analysis, we determined if having a paid Vine review makes a difference in the percentage of 5-star reviews.
+We first, filtered the data and created a new DataFrame to retrieve all the rows where the `total_votes` count is equal to or greater than 20 to pick reviews that are more likely to be helpful and to avoid having division by zero errors later on.
+Next, we filtered the new DataFrame created previously and created a new DataFrame to retrieve all the rows where the number of `helpful_votes` divided by `total_votes` is equal to or greater than _50%_.
+Then, we filtered the DataFrame or table created previously and made a new DataFrame  that retrieves all the rows where a review was written as part of the Vine program (paid), _vine == 'Y'_.
+Then we duplicated the last table and modified it to where this time we retrieved all the rows where the review was not part of the Vine program (unpaid), _vine == 'N'_.
+Lastly, we determined the _total number of reviews_, _the number of 5-star reviews_, and _the percentage of 5-star reviews_ for _the two types of review (paid vs unpaid)_.

 ### _Determine Bias of Vine Reviews_

 ## Results: